iamsouvik9/Notes-App-Deployment/README.md

-## 7. Provide the initial admin passwor dto login the Jenkins server
+## 7. Provide the initial admin password to login the Jenkins server